 Temperament / Behavior

 If you’re in search of a wonderful family dog, the Golden Irish is a good choice.
-These loyal canines thoroughly enjoy meeting people and spending loads of time with their human family.
+These are loyal canines and thoroughly enjoy meeting people and spending loads of time with their human family.
 They also like being the center of attention, playing, and interacting with kids.
 They are a breed with a versatile character, having something to offer to everyone.

 When it comes to living with other pets, the Golden Irish can get along well with other animals when he is socialized properly from a young age.
 Keep in mind that both the Irish Setter and the Golden Retriever have an instinct to hunt down prey, so your pet may be inclined to chase smaller pets.
 However, this can be easily remedied with some early training.
 If you see a tendency of your Golden Irish to chase other smaller dogs or pets, you’ll need to quickly make them know that it is not OK to do so.
 Use a commanding tone of voice, and – after the command is understood and obeyed – positive reinforcement.
 With a bit of treats and some patience, you can quickly train your pet.